Zriyaz/Zriyaz/README.md

 <br />

-Pursuing master's in Computer Applications (Final Year) 👨‍💻 from Kongu Engineering College, Erode(India), having a keen interest in full stack web develper and machine learning 💻 trying to learn and improve myself 🚀.
+Pursuing master's in Computer Applications (Final Year) 👨‍💻 from Kongu Engineering College, Erode(India), having a keen interest in full stack web developement and machine learning 💻 trying to learn and improve myself 🚀.
 <br/>

 ## Technologies I am interested in :computer: